MocktaiLEngineer/SuggestACocktail/README.md

 ## What cocktail can I make

 ### Description
-As a cocktail drinker too lazy to go to the shops for more ingredients I want to know what cocktails I can make with the ingredients I have at home So that I can enjoy a beverage without having to leave the house.
+As a cocktail drinker who is too lazy to go to the shops in search of ingredients, I want to know what cocktails I can make with the ingredients I have at home - so that I can enjoy a beverage without having to leave the house.

 ### Technical Description
 • Input: The application can be invoked with a comma separated list of